-Stuart Pennebaker has published fiction and poetry (some forthcoming) in JAKE, Unstamatic Mag, and After-Dinner Conversation.
+Stuart Pennebaker has published fiction and poetry in JAKE, Unstamatic Mag, and After-Dinner Conversation.
 Her nonfiction has appeared in CHS Today and the Chronicle-Independent, among others.
 She is the former fiction editor of LIT and the author of the newsletter Missed Connection.
 She is Gotham’s Director of Publishing Guidance.
 Stuart holds a BA from the University of South Carolina and an MFA in Creative Writing from The New School.Read more

-has published fiction and poetry (some forthcoming) in JAKE, Unstamatic Mag, and After-Dinner Conversation.
+has published fiction and poetry in JAKE, Unstamatic Mag, and After-Dinner Conversation.
 Her nonfiction has appeared in CHS Today and the Chronicle-Independent, among others.
 She is the former fiction editor of LIT and the author of the newsletter Missed Connection.
 She is Gotham’s Director of Publishing Guidance.
 Stuart holds a BA from the University of South Carolina and an MFA in Creative Writing from The New School.